 Made in New Zealand and sold at prestigious stores such as Moda Operandi and Harvey Nichols, Wynn Hamlyn has become synonymous with artisan-inspired knitwear and tailoring perfection.
-Here, we chat with founder, creative director and man behind the brand, Wynn Cranshaw.
+Here, we chat with founder, creative director and man behind the brand, Wynn Crawshaw.

 Photographed & Interviewed by Adam Bryce